eriksencosta/percentage/README.md

 ### Running locally

-You need Gradle 8.6+ to run the project locally and Java 18.
+You need Gradle 8.6+ to run the project locally.
 If you don't have them, you may use Docker to build the project and check if it is working properly:

 ```bash
 docker run --rm -u gradle -v "$PWD":/home/gradle/project -w /home/gradle/project gradle gradle build